manetu/policyengine/docs/docs/concepts/index.md

 - **[Annotations](/concepts/annotations)**: Key-value metadata with inheritance

-Annotations are flexible key-value pairs that can be attached to many entity types including roles, groups, scopes, resource groups, and resources.
+Annotations are flexible key-value pairs that can be attached to many entity types, including roles, groups, scopes, resource groups, and resources.
 They support an inheritance hierarchy where more specific definitions override less specific ones, enabling powerful attribute-based access control patterns.

 ## Audit & Observability